 - back end development (which is necessary for certain apps)

-The design for a social media or gaming app is going to be much more expensive than the design elements of a calculator or flashlight app.
+The design for a social media app, gaming app, or e-commerce app is going to be much more expensive than the design elements of a calculator or flashlight app.

 Later on I’ll go into further detail about other factors associated with development.